Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 There are different metrics to choose from, depending on what you want to achieve:

 * [Events](#Events): Records events e.g. individual occurences of user actions, say every time a view was open and from where.
-* [Booleans](#Booleans): Records a single truth value, for example "is a11y enabled?"
+* [Booleans](#Booleans): Records a single truth value, for example "is a11y enabled?".
 * [Strings](#Strings): Records a single Unicode string value, for example the name of the OS.
+* [Labeled strings](#Labeled-strings): Records multiple Unicode string values, for example to record which kind of error occured in different stages of a login process - `"RuntimeException"` in the `"server_auth"` stage or `"invalid_string"` in the `"enter_email"` stage.
-* [String Lists](#String-lists): Records a list of Unicode string values, for example the list of enabled search engines.
+* [String Lists](#String-lists): Records a list of Unicode string values, for example the list of enabled search engines - `"duckduckgo"`, `"google"`, etc.
 * [Counters](#Counters): Used to count how often something happens, for example, how often a certain button was pressed.
+* [Labeled counters](#Labeled-counters): Used to count how often something happens, for example which kind of crashes occured - `"uncaught_exception"` or `"native_code_crash"`.
 * [Timespans](#Timespans): Used to measure how much time is spent in a single task.
+* [Labeled timespans](#Labeled-timespans): Used to measure how much time is spent in a set of related tasks, for example different stages in a login process - the time taken for `"fill_form"`, `"auth_with_server"`, `"load_next_view"`.
 * [Timing Distributions](#Timing-Distributions): Used to record the distribution of multiple time measurements.
 * [Datetimes](#Datetimes): Used to record an absolute date and time, such as the time the user first ran the application.
 * [UUIDs](#UUIDs): Used to record universally unique identifiers (UUIDs), such as a client ID.

-* [Labeled Metrics](#Labeled-metrics): Used to record multiple metrics of the same type under different string labels, say every time you want to get a count of different error types in one metric.
+## Labeled metrics

+There are two types of metrics listed above - *labeled* and *unlabeled* metrics.
+If a metric is *labeled*, it means that for a single metric entry you define in `metrics.yaml`, you can record into multiple metrics under the same name, each of the same type and identified by a different string label.

+This is useful when you need to break down metrics by a label known at build time or run time.
+For example:
+- When you want to count a different set of subviews that users interact with, you could use `viewCount["view1"].add()` and `viewCount["view2"].add()`.
+- When you want to count errors that might occur for a feature, you could use `errorCount[errorName].add()`.

+**Note**: Be careful with using arbitrary strings as labels and make sure they can't accidentally contain identifying data (like directory paths or user input).

 ## Events